GeodataTools/geodata/README.md

 ## Documentation

-Read the [introduction to geodata](doc/general/Introduction.md) to get started.
-You can also find a [table of content here](doc/general/tableofcontents.md).
+Read the [Introduction to Geodata] documentation(doc/general/Introduction.md) to get started.
+You can also find a [Table of Content here](doc/general/tableofcontents.md).